Combat Logistics Regiment 35: Mission

 Provides integrated intermediate supply and maintenance support to III Marine Expeditionary Force including isolated components in garrison and when deployed as a MEF or as a part of a MAGTF in expeditionary conditions.

-History

-As part of the on-going reorganization of the Marine Corps, the regiment was decommissioned in May 2020.

 Unit awards

 A unit citation or commendation is an award bestowed upon an organization for the action cited.
 Members of the unit who participated in said actions are allowed to wear on their uniforms the awarded unit citation.
 CLR-35 was presented with the following awards: